The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Array?</summary>

-- Array is te collection of data of same data type
+- Array is the collection of data of same data type
 - It is used to store group of data simultaneously
 - It can store data of same data type (means an integer array can only store integer value, character array can only store only character value, and so on)
 - We can not fetch data from array directly therefore we use index point